nes-lab/shepherd/software/shepherd-herd/README.md

 ## Testbench

-For testing `shepherd-herd` there must be a valid `herd.yml` at one of the three mentioned locations with accessible sheep-nodes.
+For testing `shepherd-herd` there must be a valid `herd.yml` at one of the three mentioned locations (look at [simplified usage](#Usage)) with accessible sheep-nodes.
 Navigate your shell into the package-folder `/shepherd/software/shepherd-herd/` and run:

 ```Shell
 pytest